perzibel/pacman-heutristic-search/README.md

 # pacman-heutristic-search
-This is the pacman game with a hueristic option to solve the game on auto.
+The Auto Grader is designed to execute a comprehensive test on the provided code from the Open University.
+Its purpose is to assess all the heuristic functions present in the code efficiently and swiftly.

 # start
 To initiate the game, ensure that you have Python 3.6 or a more recent version installed.
 Next, input the following command in the command prompt: